 Braking – Accidents caused by commercial trucks are often caused by brake malfunction.
 There are various reasons that brakes fail or do not work correctly.

-A trucking accident case, like other personal injury cases, has the potential to go to trial.
+Like other personal injury cases, a trucking accident case can potentially go to trial.
 While many cases do result in a settlement, it’s crucial that the truck accident attorney you hire is prepared to argue the case in a courtroom.

 The attorneys at Ross Feller Casey have earned a national reputation for their record results in all personal injury cases, including truck accidents.
 We are prepared to take every case to trial if needed, while many other truck accident attorneys look to settle claims quickly and never step into a courtroom.